Royal Dublin Society: Name and history

-The society was founded by members of the Dublin Philosophical Society, chiefly Thomas Prior, as the 'Dublin Society for improving Husbandry, Manufactures and other Useful Arts'.
+The society was founded mainly by members of the Dublin Philosophical Society, chiefly Thomas Prior, as the 'Dublin Society for improving Husbandry, Manufactures and other Useful Arts'.
+Other founding members included Arthur Dobbs.
 On 1 July 1731 – at the second meeting of the society – the designation 'and Sciences' was added to the end of its name.
 The society's broad agenda was to stimulate economic activity and aid the creation of employment in Ireland.
 For the first few years of its existence, the Dublin Society concentrated on tillage technology, land reclamation, forestry, the production of dyestuffs, flax cultivation and other agricultural areas.

 In 1738, following the publication of his pamphlet entitled 'Reflections and Resolutions Proper for the Gentlemen of Ireland', Samuel Madden initiated a grant or 'premium' scheme to create incentives for improvements in Irish agricultural and arts.
 He proposed a fund of £500 be raised for this and he personally contributed £130.
 By 1740 the premium scheme had raised £900, and was adjudicated upon the following January and awarded to enterprises in earthenware, cotton, leatherwork, flax, surveying, as well as a number of painters and sculptors.

 In 1761 the Irish Parliament voted for £12,000 to be given to the Dublin Society for the promotion of agriculture, forestry, arts, and manufactures.
 This funding was used to increase the amount of premiums distributed by the Dublin Society.
 Further funds were given by Parliament to the Dublin Society on a sporadic basis until 1784 when an annual parliamentary vote of £5,000 was put in place and remained so until the dissolution of Grattan's Parliament in 1800.

 The society was known for possessing a primarily wealthy membership.

 The "Royal" prefix was adopted in 1820 when George IV became society patron.
+A gallery of Irish sculpture at the Society in 1847.
 Despite the independence of most of Ireland from the United Kingdom with the Anglo-Irish Treaty in December 1922 as the Irish Free State, the RDS is one of several organisations based in the Republic of Ireland that retain their royal prefix (see List of organisations based in the Republic of Ireland with royal patronage).

 In 1988, it faced a severe financial crisis.
 Facing debts of £1.5 million, it sold off some of the land it owned within the vicinity.
 In 1989, the society held its first contested election for president in 258 years, including a female candidate for the first time, Dr Dervilla Donnelly.
 Donnelly was subsequently elected and became the first female president.
 It had approximately 10,500 members during this period.

 In 2018, An Post launched a series of stamps commemorating the Royal Dublin Society.

 As of 2019, the RDS reportedly had 3,500 members.

 Among its past presidents include the grandfather of author and television presenter, Turtle Bunbury, known as "one of Ireland’s last Anglo-Irish gentlemen farmers," Gilbert Butler (1910-2002).
 John Dardis has also served as president.

 In 2023, Johnny Sexton was awarded honorary life membership.